 And finally, there is always Naptime.
 Or there should be.
 At our house, naptime is non-negotiable until children are school-aged (and sometimes after!).
 Learn to utilize this valuable time for schooling.
 I am often burned out myself by this point (2pm at our house), so I use this timeframe for more relaxed independent work, such as reading, copywork, journaling, etc. Math doesn’t work as well this late in the day, but do what you have to do.

 If you have a toddler that can sit on your lap for a couple sessions, play by himself for while, and takes a nap, that should give you some time to cover the 3Rs with your students.
-It may be tempting to find workbooks that they can “do themselves,” but for young children, the skill subjects (3Rs) need regular oversight and input for children to really succeed at them.
+It may be tempting to find workbooks that they can “do themselves,” but it’s best if the skill subjects (3Rs) have regular oversight and input.
 Independence will eventually come with training and maturity.

 I have heard many large HSing families address the toddler issue by having older children take turns occupying him while taking breaks from schoolwork.
 I never felt we had enough children (or time) for this approach, but it works for many.